WillTheDeveloper/Matica/README.md

 # Matica

 Math library.
-Most of it is probably written using GitHub copilot because I am bad at math.
+Most of it is written using GitHub copilot because I am bad at math.

+## Usage:

+1. Download the repo.
+2. Open repo in root directory.
+3. Run `make`.

+## Contributing:

+1. Fork the repo.
+2. Create a new branch.
+3. Make changes.
+4. Commit.
+5. Push to the remote.
+6. Open a pull request.

+We welcome all contributions!
+If you have any questions, please open an issue.

 ## Math functions include: